BloopVerified/TwitchPlays-GUI/README.md

 #Live Controller View
 #Fix some global code(I got lazy :3)

 #If you have any requests, feel from to comment, and commit some changes I will review it/test it.
+Any outside questions about the code feel free to message me at @BloopCasual on Discord (Please mention the code so I don't discard your message for spam)